 When the aircraft is flown in “Headless” mode, the head of the drone is ignored, that is to say, there is no longer any distinction between front and rear.
 So the drone will fly in the same direction as the radio control lever.

-If we move it to the left, the drone will move to the left, if we pass it forward, the drone will move away and if we move it backwards the drone will fly towards us; regardless of the direction of flight until that moment.
+If we move it to the left, the drone will move to the left, if we pass it forward, the drone will move away and if we move it backward the drone will fly towards us; regardless of the direction of flight until that moment.
 All movements are made based on the position of the pilot.

 Details of the Syma X8C Thruster / Engine